 Brucellosis is an infectious disease caused by bacteria.
-The bacteria can spread from animals to humans when they are in contact with infected animals or animal products that are contaminated.
-The most commonly infected animals are sheep, cattle, goats, pigs, dogs.
+These bacteria can spread from animals to humans when humans come into contact with infected animals or contaminated animal products.
+The most common animals infected are sheep, cattle, goats, pigs, dogs.

 Symptoms of Brucella infection may include fever, sweats, loss of appetite, fatigue, headache, muscle/joint pain, and miscarriage in pregnant women.
 Symptoms can begin anywhere from 5 days to 6 months after exposure, and some may present for prolonged periods of time or never go away.